-NightView gives you facilities for debugging threads, Ada tasks, and Lightweight Processes.
+NightView gives you facilities for debugging threads, Ada tasks, and (on PowerMAX OS) Lightweight Processes.
 A Lightweight Process (LWP) is a distinct thread of control managed by the operating system.
-Ada tasks are serviced by LWPs, as are threads created by the threads library.
+On PowerMAX OS, Ada tasks are serviced by LWPs, as are threads created by the threads library.
 See "Programming with the Threads Library" in the PowerMAX OS Programming Guide.
+On Linux, threads are implemented with separate processes that share resources, including memory.
+In this manual, those processes are referred to as thread processes.
+When this manual refers to a process, that means all the thread processes together.
+See pthread_create(3).

-When a process containing multiple Ada tasks, threads, or LWPs stops, the operating system will choose one LWP to represent the process.
+On PowerMAX OS, when a process containing multiple Ada tasks, threads, or LWPs stops, the operating system will choose one LWP to represent the process.
 This is the execution state that NightView will present to you by default.
 Whatever task or thread was being serviced by that LWP is the task or thread you will be viewing.
-To see other tasks, threads, or LWPs, use the select-context command (see "select-context" on page 7-110).
-This command allows you to select the Ada task, thread, or LWP whose context you wish to view.
+Similarly, on Linux, NightView shows you the thread process that caused the process to stop.
+To see other tasks, threads, LWPs or thread processes, use the select-context command (see "select-context" on page 7-115).

-The select-context command allows you to view the context of an Ada task or thread whether or not it is currently being serviced by an LWP.
+On PowerMAX OS, the select-context command allows you to view the context of an Ada task or thread whether or not it is currently being serviced by an LWP.
 If the task or thread is currently being executed by an LWP, the select-context command automatically selects the context of that LWP.

-It is important to note that NightView does not allow you to control the execution of a task, thread, or LWP independently of the others in that process.
-When you resume execution (see "resume" on page 7-98), all LWPs are allowed to execute, and they may service any of the threads or Ada tasks that are available to run.
-If you issue a single-step command (see "step" on page 7-99), the selected task, thread, or LWP will be stepped according to the command, but the other LWPs may also execute one or more instructions - they are not restricted to stepping the current line or instruction.
+It is important to note that NightView does not allow you to control the execution of a task, thread, LWP or thread process independently of the others in that process.
+When you resume execution (see "resume" on page 7-103), all LWPs or thread processes are allowed to execute, and they may service any of the threads or Ada tasks that are available to run.
+If you issue a single-step command (see "step" on page 7-104), the selected task, thread, LWP or thread process will be stepped according to the command, but the other LWPs or thread processes may also execute one or more instructions - they are not restricted to stepping the current line or instruction.

-Each time your process stops, NightView automatically sets the current context to the context of the LWP that caused the process to stop.
+Each time your process stops, NightView automatically sets the current context to the context of the LWP or thread process that caused the process to stop.
 You may then use the select-context command to change the context.

-Note that an LWP attached to a user-level interrupt cannot be stopped and continues to run when the other LWPs are stopped.
-See "User-Level Interrupts" on page 3-37.
+Note that, on PowerMAX OS, an LWP attached to a user-level interrupt cannot be stopped and continues to run when the other LWPs are stopped.
+See "User-Level Interrupts" on page 3-38.